 2. University personnel may not: (a) sign patent agreements or any other agreement with outside persons or organizations that may abrogate the University's rights and interests as stated in the UNC Patent and Copyright Policies or as provided in any grant or contract funding the invention, or (b) without prior written authorization use the name of the University or any of its units in connection with any invention in which the University has an interest.

-3. University personnel who, either alone or in association with others, make an invention during their employment or enrollment shall disclose such inventions on the Invention Report (IR) form provided for this purpose by the Office of Technology Transfer (Appendix A).
+3. University personnel who, either alone or in association with others, make an invention during their employment or enrollment shall disclose such inventions on the Invention Report (IR) form provided for this purpose by the Office of Research Commercialization and Development (Appendix A).
 The requirement to disclose applies to inventions conceived or reduced to practice during periods, such as the summer months for Nine-Month faculty, when personnel are not contractually required to perform work for the University but nevertheless remain employed by the University.
-The Director of the Office of Technology Transfer will promptly acknowledge receipt of completed IR forms and will, as appropriate, provide such forms in confidence to the University Patent Committee and its agents for consideration.
-The inventor or his or her representative shall be allowed to examine all written materials submitted to the Office of Technology Transfer and/or the Patent Committee in connection with his or her IR and to make a written and, where practicable, oral presentation to the Patent Committee, as appropriate.
-If the inventor believes that the invention was made outside the general scope of his or her University duties, he or she shall, in the IR, request that the Director of the Office of Technology Transfer, in consultation with the Committee, as appropriate, determine the respective rights of the University and the inventor in the invention, and shall also include the following information in the IR:
+The Director of the Office of Research Commercialization and Development will promptly acknowledge receipt of completed IR forms and will, as appropriate, provide such forms in confidence to the University Patent Committee and its agents for consideration.
+The inventor or his or her representative shall be allowed to examine all written materials submitted to the Office of Research Commercialization and Development and/or the Patent Committee in connection with his or her IR and to make a written and, where practicable, oral presentation to the Patent Committee, as appropriate.
+If the inventor believes that the invention was made outside the general scope of his or her University duties, he or she shall, in the IR, request that the Director of the Office of Research Commercialization and Development, in consultation with the Committee, as appropriate, determine the respective rights of the University and the inventor in the invention, and shall also include the following information in the IR:

 - The circumstances under which the invention was made and developed;